DGulevsky03/Spring2022Preposal/preposal.md

 ## What idea(s) do you have for your final project?

-TODO I plan to create a video game based on the mario game given as an example but with
+TODO I plan to create a 4 player pong game
-## a simple combat system implemented

 ## If you plan to collaborate with one or two classmates, what are their names?